DEIB-GECO/pktree/README.md

 - `'on_impurity_improvement'`: Incorporates prior knowledge scores in impurity computations.
 - `'all'`: Combines both feature sampling and impurity improvement.

----

-## **Approaches**

-### **1. Feature Sampling**
-This approach replaces the standard random feature sampling with a weighted strategy:
-- Each feature is assigned a weight corresponding to its prior-knowledge relevance (`w_prior^-1`).
-- Features are sampled using a Fisher-Yates-based algorithm with weights normalized to probabilities.
-- A hyperparameter `k` controls the influence of prior knowledge on sampling.

-### **2. Impurity Improvement**
-When determining the best split, the traditional impurity calculation is modified:
-- The standard impurity improvement value is multiplied by the feature's `w_prior`.
-- An additional hyperparameter `v` controls the strength of the prior knowledge score's impact.

----

-## **Random Forest Extensions**
+### 2. **Prior-Informed Random Forest**
+The modificationsabove can be seamlessly extended to the Random Forest model, which functions as an ensemble of Decision Trees.
+We also introduces an additional modification for Random Forests which leverages the Out-of-Bag (OOB) samples.
+This modification is activated with parameters `oob_score=True` and `on_oob=True`.

-### **1. Out-of-Bag (OOB) Weights**
+#### **Out-of-Bag (OOB) Weights**
 This approach leverages Out-of-Bag predictions for weighting individual estimators in the Random Forest ensemble:
 - For each tree, calculate:
   - `f_score`: Accuracy on OOB samples.
-  - `s_prior`: Average prior-knowledge relevance (`w_prior^-1`) of selected features.
+  - `s_prior`: Average prior-knowledge relevance of selected features.
 - Compute weights for each tree based on these scores and normalize them.
 - A hyperparameter `r` increases the weight differences across trees, enhancing the influence of prior-knowledge scores.

-### **2. Weighted Voting**
-During prediction:
+#### **Weighted Voting**
-- Tree predictions are weighted based on their normalized scores.
+During prediction Tree predictions are weighted based on their normalized scores and aggregated.

-- Predictions are aggregated in parallel using these weights, aligning final results with prior-knowledge informed estimators.
+#### **Prior-knowledge Score**
+The prior knowledge score `w_prior` is assumed to be in the range [0,1], where higher values indicate greater relevance based on the prior knowledge considered.
+If the `w_prior`score does not fall within this range, it is first normalized.
+Then, the score is transformed using a predefined function (`pk_function`) to obtain a reversed interpretation, where higher values indicate lower relevance.
+Check [here](https://github.com/DEIB-GECO/pktree/blob/main/pktree/tree/_classes.py) for the different implemented forms of the `pk_function`.

 ---